khojonat/Brahma_Analysis/README.md

 This code is built off of the arepo_package repository: https://github.com/akbhowmi/arepo_package/tree/master

+For a worked example of our kinematic decomposition of BRAHMA (and TNG) subhalos, see Kinematic_Decomp_clean.ipynb.
+For the generation of all the figures in my paper, see Paper_Figs_clean.ipynb.
+The rest of the .py files contain functions used to produce the data which has been plotted in Paper_Figs_clean.ipynb.

 As the simulation data is too large to be contained here, please contact me if you wish to see the original data: yja6qa@virginia.edu